 Living between worlds in a cross-cultural or international context adds to the complexity of these needs.
 Missionaries invariably find it most helpful to have a therapist who has experienced and understands what it is like to live and minister in a cross-cultural context.

 Adult children who grew up between these different worlds – whose “home country” is different from that of their parents, and who often are not sure where to call “home” – can benefit from having an opportunity to process their experiences separate from that of their parents’ ministry or cultural paradigms.
 TCK’s and PK’s tend to grow up with some distorted beliefs (that they don’t recognize as distorted) about themselves which impact how they live their lives, their relationships, and their own spirituality.
-It can be really helpful to have someone to work through these experiences and integrate them into who they are, apart from parents’ ministry, as they move into adult life.
+If this is you, it can be helpful to have help working through these experiences and the “holy heresies” you inherited, to help integrate them into who you are apart from parents’ ministry.